javanile/loopdoor/README.md

 # loopdoor

-Loopdoor is a command line tool that wrap SSH Reverse Tunnel to connect `master` station (laptop, server, etc...) placed outside a private LAN and get control of `slave` station placed inside the private LAN.
+Loopdoor is a command-line tool that wrap SSH Reverse Tunnel to connect `master` station (laptop, server, etc...) placed outside a private LAN and get control of `slave` station placed inside the private LAN.